oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Introduction

-To do this workshop, you need access to an Oracle Data Safe service in a region of your tenancy and a target database.
+To do this workshop, you need access to an Oracle Data Safe service in a region of your tenancy and an Oracle database.
 This workshop uses an Autonomous Transaction Processing (ATP) database.

 To complete most of the preparation tasks, you need to be a tenancy administrator.
 If you are a regular user in your organization's tenancy, enlist the help of a tenancy administrator.
 If you are using an Oracle-provided environment such as LiveLabs, you do not need to prepare an environment because Oracle provides you one with everything you need.